 Speaking of shoes, make sure you and your little ones wear comfortable shoes!
-You will be walking a ton at Disney, and don’t want to hurt your feet or have a complaining toddler part way through the day.
+You will be walking a ton at Disney, and don’t want to hurt your feet or have a complaining toddler partway through the day.

 Even if your child typically walks, BRING A STROLLER.
 Even my six year old gets tired and wants to ride in a stroller at the park from time to time!
 Having a stroller will help you when your little one gets tired, and it is great for holding all of your bags.
-Before you go though, make sure you check out all of Disney’s newest stroller rules.
+Before you go through, make sure you check out all of Disney’s newest stroller rules.

 Check Out the Live Shows

 As someone who has grown up in Florida, I am here to tell you that it is hot down here!
 A full day of Disney can be sweltering!
-But you can beat the heat with your toddlers by taking in one of Disney’s many life shows!
+But you can beat the heat with your toddlers by taking in one of Disney’s many live shows!
 These are always a good way to get inside, cool down a little, and enjoy some Disney Magic!